nfa04/studezy-studyplatform/README.md

 Continue by installing an instance of a MySQL Server, then configure it.
 This works different on different operating systems, so have a look at the official installation guide for your OS.
 I recommend you to go with a Linux distribution of your choice.

+Now create a new database and import the database structure which can be found here: https://github.com/nfa04/studezy-studyplatform/blob/main/db_scheme.sql

 All containers will later require you to provide them with the necessary credentials to your other components and some additional configuration.
 Please read the README.md file of the respective component for more details.
 For the configuration of the main component, which can be found in this repository, read the section below.

 ### Configuring your self-hosted instance's main component